The Power to Change (Romans 7:1-25)

 What's the solution?
 At the peak of Paul's frustration with himself and the law, he says in verse 25: "Thank God!
 The answer is in Jesus Christ our Lord."
 The answer is in what Jesus did for us on Easter, almost two thousand years ago.

 I told you that I wanted to take you behind the scenes of how Easter can affect you today.
-I want to finish by giving you two very practical ways that Easter changes everything about your life and your relationship with God.
+Here are two practical ways Easter transforms your life and your relationship with God.
 Both changes are nothing short of incredible.

-The first change is this: you no longer have to relate to God based on the law, based on how well you’re keeping his commandments.
-It doesn’t matter if you’re a Christian or not.
+The first change is this: you no longer have to relate to God based on the law, based on how well you're keeping his commandments.
 Your relationship with God no longer has to do with your performance.
-It’s not about what you do.
-It’s about what Jesus has done for you.
+It's not about what you do.
+It's about what Jesus has done for you.

 Most of our lives are spent based on our performance.
 We're judged every day by how we look, how we behave, how well we perform – at work, when we meet strangers, in almost everything we do.
 The good news about what Jesus has done for us is that we are no longer judged by how well we do.
 If you're in Jesus Christ – if you follow him – then you're accepted.
 You're forgiven.
 You've moved from the performance plan to an entirely new way of living.